Statesboro High School cancels football game after threat on Snapchat

-STATESBORO, Ga (WSAV) — The football game between Statesboro and Herschel V. Jenkins High School at Memorial Stadium in Savannah has been canceled after the school was notified of a threat on Snapchat.
+STATESBORO, Ga.
+(WSAV) — The football game between Statesboro and Herschel V. Jenkins High School at Memorial Stadium in Savannah was canceled after the school was notified of a threat on Snapchat.

 According to Bulloch County Schools, the district is investigating the incident alongside Savannah-Chatham County schools.
 They were first notified of the threat on Friday by multiple students and some faculty.